 If you attended this winter open day, congratulations, you were part of gardening history.
-A record breaking number of guests visited Brisbane’s thrifty sustainable house and garden.
+A record breaking number of guests – 3,229 – visited Brisbane’s thrifty sustainable house and garden.
 And what a jolly, generous, patient and enthusiastic bunch you proved to be.
 The very best Queensland has to offer.
 Best of all, there were…

 Once established, dry rainforest species survive longer, hotter, drier spells and erratic rainfall better than wet rainforest.

 In Flower This Mid-winter’s Day At Bellis, Brisbane

 For Brisbane to skip one winter is forgivable, but to skip two winters in a row seems somewhat careless.
 May was the hottest month on Earth since records began.
 June 2014 is the 352nd consecutive month of above average global temperatures.

 Today a cool change has arrived, a reminder that June weather is supposed to be about winter, not the continuation of autumn as it has been.
 Will there be another winter?